M3trik71/Schildi/README.md

 ![Projektübersicht](Schildi.jpg)

-This Phyton project is a robot pet, that can perceive its surroundings through many sensors and takes appropriate actions with it.
+This Python-based project is a robotic pet designed to interact with and respond to its environment.
+By using a variety of sensors, the robot can perceive its surroundings, collect real-time data, and make intelligent decisions based on the detected conditions.
+It is capable of processing sensor inputs and performing appropriate actions, creating a more dynamic and interactive experience similar to a living companion.

 -------------------------------------------------------------------------------------